ChristianNally/13-Nov-2023-b/w08d3_Unit_and_Integration_Testing/README.md

 # W08D02 - Unit & Integration Testing

 ### To Do
-- [] Types of Testing
+- [x] Types of Testing
-- [] Tools for testing React
+- [x] Tools for testing React
-- [] Coverage Reports
+- [x] Coverage Reports
-- [] Add Features/Tests to our App
+- [x] Add Features/Tests to our App
-- [] `debug()` and `prettyDOM()`
+- [x] `debug()` and `prettyDOM()`
-- [] Mocking AJAX Requests and Functions
+- [x] Mocking AJAX Requests and Functions

 ###

-static testing: testing that doesn't require the program to run. e.g. eslint
-dynamic: run the code and see if it works. a/b testing: configure the system two ways, and look for differences alpha/beta testing: internal to the dev team tests first (alpha), and then when the most important obvious bugs are handled, then pass it off to a round of (volunteers? others?) who bring fresh eyes, and perhaps valued reduced technical experience.

-unit testing: testing individual components of and app. a particular function in isolation. integration testing: to check out how the app interacts with other aspects of the system and itself.

-end-to-end testing: testing the app from start to finish. using the browser itself.
+static testing: tests that are done WITHOUT running the code direct testing: running the app right away, and seeing if it works

+unit testing: tests for individual functions within the application integration testing: testing from the point of view of a user story end-to-end testing: testing from the point of view of a user story, over sets of user stories. e.g. cypress

 ### Setup & Teardown
 - Tests should represent how a user (or other code) would interact with our application